NewYork-Presbyterian Queens is a Healthgrades® Five-Star Recipient for Coronary Interventional Procedures in 2021.

 Interventional cardiology involves the treatment of heart disease by catheter-based minimally invasive techniques.
 The NewYork-Presbyterian Queens Cardiac Catheterization Lab is the centerpiece of our cardiovascular program and has been awarded the Mission: Lifeline® Gold Award by the American Heart Association (AHA) for outstanding speed of treatment for patients experiencing a heart attack.

-The lab provides diagnostic and interventional procedures for coronary artery disease, peripheral vascular disease, and emergency treatment for heart attack patients.
+Our state-of-the-art lab, newly upgraded with technology to improve imaging and reduce radiation exposure, provides diagnostic and interventional procedures for coronary artery disease, peripheral vascular disease, and emergency treatment for heart attack patients.
 Our services include:

 - Diagnostic coronary and peripheral angiograms

 - Interventions (angioplasty and stenting)

 - Advanced interventional techniques with laser and rotational atherectomy

 - Advanced mechanical circulatory support placement with intra-aortic balloon pump (IABP)